drzhonghao/apistudy/README.md

-# Synthesizing Code Sample for New API
+# Synthesizing Samples for New and Less Popular API Classes

 ## Project summary